faridcher/ml-course/README.md

 This is the R equivalent version of all assignments of the online machine learning course (MOOC) offered by Stanford university and instructed by [Andrew NG](http://www.andrewng.org).
 The course materials including lectures and presentation PDFs, can be downloaded all at once from [Coursera website](https://class.coursera.org/ml-003/lecture).
 The course [wiki page](https://share.coursera.org/wiki/index.php/ML:Main) is accessible too.

 One can solve the assignment and pass the quizzes and earn a certificate from [Coursera](https://www.coursera.org/learn/machine-learning).
-This repository is an attempt to bring this excellent online course to the great community of R users.

-The code provides the starter code and infrastructure for carrying out the assignment in R statistical software.
+The code provides the starter code and the infrastructure for carrying out the assignment in R statistical software.
 The completed assignments are available too, however publishing the solutions is against the course rules and I will remove them in future.
-If you had any question regarding the assignments, fill free to ask them here in Github issues.
+If you had any question regarding the assignments, fill free to ask them here using Github issues.

 To solve the assignments simply fill the parts of the code that is written "YOUR CODE HERE".
-The assignment instructions (pdf) are also included in this repository.
-There is a RStudio project file in each exercise folder that is a proper starting point to complete the codes.
-Then the assignments can be submitted directly from R.
+The assignment instructions in pdf format are also included in this repository.
+There is a RStudio project file in each exercise folder that is a proper starting point to start coding.
+Upon the completion, the assignments can be submitted directly from R.

 The "Solutions" folder has the solutions to the exercises.
-The `.Rda` or `.txt` data files are not included in this folder.
+Note that the `.Rda` or `.txt` data files are not included in this folder.

 ## Dependencies (3rd party packages)
 I have tried my best not to use 3rd party packages in the starter codes.
 However to produce similar results and plots to Octave/Matlab I had to use a few packages although they are not many.